JamieMason/shrinkpack/README.md

 ### Changing and removing dependencies

-Simply edit your package.json and re-run `shrinkwrap` to update your `npm-shrinkwrap.json` file and `node_shrinkwrap` directory.
+Simply edit your package.json and re-run `npm shrinkwrap` followed by `shrinkpack`.